opengamedata/ogd-core/src/ogd/games/CENSIO_STACK/README.md

 ## Other Elements

 Other (potentially non-standard) elements specified in the game's schema, which may be referenced by event/feature processors.

-enums : {'LevelType': ['DEFAULT', 'CLUTTER', 'BOMBS', 'FULL_SET', 'FULL_ORDERED_SET', 'SHIFTING'], 'LevelDifficulty': ['NORMAL', 'HARD'], 'PieceShape': ['HEAD', 'ARM', 'BODY', 'LEG', 'BOMB'], 'ReceiptItem': ['GOOD', 'DAMAGED', 'JUNK', 'MISSED', 'FULL_SET', 'DUPLICATE', 'LEG_POS', 'TORSO_POS', 'HEAD_POS'], 'PunchType': ['CLICK', 'SPACEBAR']}

-game_state : {'seconds_from_launch': {'type': 'float', 'description': 'The number of seconds of game time elapsed since the game was launched.'}, 'level': {'type': 'int', 'description': 'The current level the player is in (1-6, or 0 when not in a level).'}, 'level_info': {'type': 'Dict', 'details': {'type': 'LevelType', 'difficulty': 'LevelDifficulty'}, 'description': "A dict, containing elements to indicate the type of level the player is on, and whether they are playing in 'hard' mode or not.
-Note, currently, there's just one level of each type, but this may change in the future."}, 'level_time': {'type': 'int', 'description': 'The number of seconds elapsed since the start of the level.'}, 'level_max_time': {'type': 'int', 'description': "The number of seconds the player has to complete the level, i.e. the starting value of the level's countdown timer."}, 'score': {'type': 'int', 'description': "The player's score on the current level."}, 'box_count': {'type': 'int', 'description': "The number of boxes the player has filled on the current level, which count towards the current score.
-During the level, this is the number of filled boxes; when the level ends a partially-filled box will also count as it is automatically 'packaged' before the final score is given."}, 'piece_count': {'type': 'int', 'description': 'The total number of pieces the player has pushed into boxes on the current level.'}, 'target_pieces': {'type': 'List[PieceType]', 'description': "A list of the types of pieces accepted on the given level's target board.
-For 'ordered set' levels, the order in the list indicates the order pieces must be placed."}, 'box_contents': {'type': 'List[Dict]', 'details': {'type': 'PieceType', 'is_damaged': 'bool', 'is_target': 'bool'}, 'description': 'A list whose elements are dictionaries describing individual pieces placed in the current box.
-Each dict indicates the type of the piece, whether the piece was damaged, and whether it matched the level target.'}}

 ### Other Ranges